Goiswintha: Rebellion

-There, Hermenegild was influenced by his wife, Ingund and Leander of Seville, to convert to Catholicism in 579.
+In Toledo, Hermenegild was influenced by his wife, Ingund, and Leander of Seville, to convert to Catholicism in 579.
 It was also in 579 that Goiswintha and a faction loyal to her would encourage Hermenegild to rebel against King Liuvigild in Seville.
-John of Biclaro describes this rebellion as originating as a “domestic quarrel”, and developing into “open revolt” that caused “greater destruction in the province of Spain–to Goths and Romans alike–than any attack by external enemies.”
-Whether Hermenegild was reacting to her violence towards Hermenegild’s wife, Ingund, or if Goiswintha was seeking the establishment of a separate monarchy in the south for the heirs of her first husband, Athanagild.
+John of Biclaro describes this rebellion as originating as a domestic quarrel, and developing into open revolt that caused "greater destruction in the province of Spain–to Goths and Romans alike–than any attack by external enemies."
+Whether Hermenegild was reacting to her violence towards Hermenegild’s wife, Ingund, or if Goiswintha was seeking the establishment of a separate monarchy in the south for the heirs of her first husband, Athanagild is unclear.
 However, it is unknown if Goiswintha and Hermenegild were actually working together.
 Though his revolt was ultimately unsuccessful and he would be defeated and killed in 585, it is unknown the reason he was killed.
 It is seen as unlikely that Liuvigild was not somehow involved, however some suspicion has been cast on his second son, Reccared.

-Following Liuvigild's death in 586, his younger son Reccared became king.
-His reign has been seen as a turning point in the fortunes of the Visigothic monarchy.
-He also promised to keep Goiswintha in her position on the court and to treat her like a motherly figure and Reccared promised her safety.
-He promptly converted to Catholicism.
+Gregory of Tours describes this revolt much differently.
+In his description, Goiswintha was the primary agitator of the revolt.
+He describes what could be considered an attempt at a genocide of the Catholics in Spain: "Many of them were driven into exile, deprived of their possessions, weakened by hunger, thrown into prison, beaten with sticks and tortured to death."
+It was in this revolt that Goiswintha attempted to violently convert her granddaughter to Arianism.
+It was then after this, that Ingund encouraged her husband, Hermenegild, to convert to Catholicism and resist Goiswintha’s violence militarily, first with Roman backing, then with Greek backing.
+However, Gregory’s description is less than trustworthy as he was not present in Spain, and consistently writes with bias against Arians.